-To reduce the consumption of water in buildings through minimising wastage due to water leaks.
+To reduce the overall consumption of water in buildings through wastage due to water leaks.

-Does the asset have an automated leak detection system?
+Is the water supply system fitted with an automated leak detection system?

 |Credits||Answer||Select a single answer|